 Graeme Souness worked with several brilliant Irish players throughout his career as a footballer and a manager.
 He rates Ronnie Whelan and Mark Lawrenson as the two best Republic of Ireland players he shared a pitch with.

-Souness on Whelan.
+Graeme Souness on ex-Ireland player Ronnie Whelan.

 “Paul McGrath was ridiculously good, Liam Brady from my generation, Roy Keane.
 All those have been fantastic players,” Souness told Pundit Arena earlier this year.